The Lego Batman Movie (Lego theme): Development

+The Lego Batman Movie was inspired by the 2017 film The Lego Batman Movie.
+The construction toy range was based on the film and developed in collaboration with Warner Bros.
+Consumer Products.
+The construction sets were designed to recreate the story and characters of the film in Lego form.

 During the development process of The Lego Batman Movie theme, producer Dan Lin explained its concept.
 Dan Lin explained, "The themes are constantly refined with these LEGO movies, we start with multiple themes, so many different ideas and then we have to slowly strip it away.
 The question of can Batman be happy, that was where we started in first place – myself, Phil Lord and Chris Miller from the first movie, and Chris McKay.
 We said, ‘okay, now we’ve had phenomenal success with the first movie, what story do we tell?’" and continued, "At first we thought it was going to be The LEGO Movie Sequel, and then we put that aside.
 Let’s tell a few more stories before we get to that, attack a few more genres.
 Then when we decided that Batman was going be next we started thinking about what’s in the Batman lore that hasn’t been explored before.
 There’s obviously been lots of different versions on television and movies and we keyed on can Batman be happy?
 That’s a theme we can actually explore in a LEGO movie way, so we ran forward from there."

 Dan Lin also discussed about the different franchises and explained, "We got every franchise that we wanted, except for one – and if you watch the movie closely you’ll probably guess which one we didn’t get.
 But it was a lot easier than the first movie, when people didn’t know what a LEGO movie was.
 This was the second time around for some of these franchise rights holders, whether that’s J K Rowling or the Saul Zaentz estate, they had worked with us before and had very good experience.
 We brought in some new franchises, such as the Daleks from Doctor Who, but it was a lot easier because they saw what we were trying to do with the first movie.
 We’re trying to tell the LEGO versions of the characters, so we’re not doing the exact Daleks from Doctor Who, we’re doing the LEGO version of them.
 When they see that, and they understand the comedy in that, it makes it a lot easier."